How to Create a Custom Role | Yext Hitchhikers Platform

-To try to make it a bit simpler, we’ve organized all of the permissions by top-level product area (e.g., Knowledge Graph, Reviews) and then within each product area by the various sub-tabs, screens or field sections.
+To try to make it a bit simpler, we’ve organized all of the permissions by top-level product area (e.g., Content, Reviews) and then within each product area by the various sub-tabs, screens or field sections.
 That said, if you’re not sure what a permission means, just ask our Support Team or community!

 For example, above is the Reviews product section, broken into Review Monitoring, Review Labels, Review Response, and so on.
 Within Review Monitoring there are actions like View, Share via Post and Share via Email.
 Within Review Labels, there are options to allow someone to Edit the Review Label Settings, Edit Entity Review Labels or View Entity Review Labels.

 To select a permission, simply check it off and click save.
 Roles can have as many permissions as needed to make the role do what you want it to do – there’s no limit to how many you check off.

 How to Give Permissions to Specific Custom Fields

 If you want to give users access to a limited number of custom fields, you can create a custom role and assign permissions only on specific field permission groups.
 Each field can only be a part of one Custom Field Group.
 As you remember with the “field is a field is a field” principle, this means that the group will be the same across all applicable entity types.
 You can have up to 30 field groups, so you have lots of flexibility!

 You can manage Custom Field Permission Groups in Content > Configuration > Field Permission Groups where you can create a new one, name it, and then start adding fields to a group from the Custom Field edit screen.